Ultimate Dubai Beaches Dress Code: What You Need To Know

 Be sure you understand the Dubai beaches dress code before you visit.

-If your new to the city of Dubai, navigating the Dubai beaches dress code can be a bit perplexing.
+If you’re new to the city of Dubai, navigating the Dubai beaches dress code can be a bit perplexing.

 The United Arab Emirates, while influenced by Western culture, remains a predominantly Muslim country.